Top-down view of dried Huang Qi slices spilling from a kraft package onto a clay-colored background.

 Alcohol Tinctures

 While less traditional for Astragalus, alcohol-based tinctures extract saponins and some flavonoids but capture fewer water-soluble polysaccharides.
 Tinctures offer convenience and long shelf life but may provide a different therapeutic profile than decoctions.
 For comprehensive immune support, water extraction remains preferred.
+For broader storage and preparation guidance, see our guide on storing bulk herbs for freshness and potency.

 Synergistic Herbal Combinations: Enhancing Astragalus's Benefits